vjbollavarapu/tidygen/apps/frontend/README_DEPLOYMENT.md

-# 🚀 iNEAT-ERP Frontend - Vercel Deployment
+# 🚀 TidyGen Frontend - Vercel Deployment

-This document provides quick instructions for deploying the iNEAT-ERP frontend to Vercel.
+This document provides quick instructions for deploying the TidyGen frontend to Vercel.

 ## Quick Start